Finding the key to weight loss

 I learned an important lesson from it all.
 Dieting wasn’t the key.
 Eating less wasn’t the key.
 Exercise wasn’t the key.
 It was learning how each individual body burns fat.
 It was learning what hormones needed to be adjusted.
 It was learning how to make long-term lifestyle changes.

-So I took what I’d learned, and created Metabolism Unlocked an 8-week program to help unlock the reason behind stubborn fat.
+So I took what I’d learned, and created Metabolism Unlocked a 9-month program to help unlock the reason behind stubborn fat.
 I started coaching others who were doing what I did: all the ‘right’ things, but finding themselves in a pattern of failure.

-If you’ve found yourself in the same stuck pattern, losing the same 10 or 20 pounds over and over, or just finding that NOTHING is helping, then check out my program – I’d love to help you overcome your stubborn fat with a plan that’s doable, easy to follow, and finally gives results.
+If you’ve found yourself in the same stuck pattern, losing the same 10 or 20 pounds over and over, or just finding that NOTHING is helping, then check out Metabolism Unlocked – I’d love to help you overcome your stubborn fat with a plan that’s doable, easy to follow, and finally gives results.